sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 # References and quotations

 Academic publications have formal rules for citation and referencing that vary between different fields, journals, and so on.
-There are for example standard abbreviatons that are commonly used in citations.
+There are, for example, standard abbreviatons that are commonly used in citations.

 ::: details Abbreviations